kuletha-rk/kuletha-rk/README.md

 - 💬 Ask me about ... my work
 - 📫 How to reach me: ... https://www.linkedin.com/in/rishabh-kuletha-195375179/
 - 😄 Pronouns: ...
 He
 - ⚡ Fun fact: ...
-Bazinga !
-Connect for more jokes
+Let's deep dive into the world of analytics.....Bazinga ! #Connect for more jokes!

 ![alt text](rishabh_Desk_setup_full.jpg)